How-To

 The os will be installed.

-Once Fedora Server is finished installing you will need to confirm by removing the cd and click on "Reboot System"
+Once Fedora Server is finished installing, you will need to confirm by removing the CD and clicking on "Reboot System."

-After rebooting the pc boot to a command line screen but you can access the server from cockpit.
+After rebooting the pc boot to a command line screen, but you can access the server from the cockpit.

-If you did not setup a static ip address it will display a ip address in the top left second.
+If you did not set up a static ip address, it will display a ip address in the top left section.